Greg Tegart: Early life

-Greg Tegart was born on 27 March 1929.
+William John McGregor Tegart was born on 27 March 1929.
 He was educated at the Royal Melbourne Institute of Technology, University of Melbourne and University of Sheffield.

 Career

 Tegart first joined the Australian Public Service in 1947 as Laboratory Assistant and Technical Officer with the Commonwealth Scientific and Industrial Research Organisation.

-He was appointed Secretary of the Department of Science and Technology in 1981.
+Tegart was appointed Secretary of the Department of Science and Technology in 1981.

 Tegart retired from the public service in 1993.

+Death

+Tegart died on 4 July 2023, at the age of 94.

 Awards and honours

 In June 1990, Tegart was made a Member of the Order of Australia in recognition of service to science and technology.

-Tegart is a Foundation Fellow of the Australian Academy of Technological Sciences and Engineering.
+Tegart was a Foundation Fellow of the Australian Academy of Technological Sciences and Engineering.